Florida’s Heroin Problem Leads to Harsh Punishments for Possession of the Drug

 - Claiming missing drugs if the prosecutors do not have the actual drug in question present at the time of trial.

-Consult a Miami Drug Crimes Attorney
+Consult a Miami Drug Crimes Lawyer

-At The Baez Law Firm, our Miami drug crimes attorneys have extensive experience in handling drug possession cases, and have helped countless clients have their charges reduced or dropped entirely.
+At The Baez Law Firm, our Miami drug crimes lawyers have extensive experience in handling drug possession cases, and have helped countless clients have their charges reduced or dropped entirely.
 If you have been charged with heroin possession in Florida, contact our Miami drug crimes lawyers at 305-999-5100 to schedule a free consultation today.